You’re about to go through wisdom teeth surgery or have already done so, and you need some tips on how to deal with it.

 Use an Irrigation Syringe

-A small irrigation syringe will help flush out any gunk that may get stuck in your gums.
+A small irrigation syringe will help flush out any food particles that may get stuck in your gums.
+You should continue using the irrigation syringe to rinse after each meal until the gums have completed closed and healed.

-PRO NOTE: You can brush your teeth the night of your surgery, but do so at a gentle pace.
+Tip: You may brush your teeth the night of your surgery, but do so at a gentle pace and avoid the extraction site.

 Want to Know More About Your Wisdom Teeth?

 Whether you or a loved one has an upcoming wisdom teeth removal, we hope you feel a little more prepared now.
-As your friendly Kalamazoo wisdom teeth dentist, we’re here to make sure all your needs are treated with the best care.
+As your local Kalamazoo dental practice, we’re here to make sure all your needs are treated with the best care.
 For more on dental health, check our blog page!
 Feel free to request an appointment with us at Kalamazoo Smiles or reach out and contact us online or by phone at (269) 353-3700.